Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 You must have an image-confirmed diagnosis of a cranial or spinal meningioma.
 Key evidence includes pharmacy records, medical records documenting injections, insurance billing records, and imaging reports (MRI or CT scans) confirming the meningioma diagnosis.

 It does not matter where in Alabama you live.
-We represent Depo-Provera victims in Birmingham, Huntsville, Montgomery, Mobile, Tuscaloosa, Hoover, and all other cities and counties across the state.
+We represent Depo-Provera victims statewide — in Birmingham, Huntsville, Montgomery, Mobile, Tuscaloosa, Auburn, Dothan, Decatur, Florence, Gadsden, and every county across Alabama.
+If you live in the Birmingham metro specifically, see our dedicated Birmingham Depo-Provera Lawyer page.
 We also handle Depo-Provera cases in all 50 states.

-To see if your case qualifies, contact an Alabama Depo-Provera lawyer at Fob James Law Firm today.
+To see if your case qualifies, contact an Alabama Depo-Provera attorney at Fob James Law Firm today.

-The Science Linking Depo-Provera and Meningioma Is Strong
+Does Depo-Provera Cause Meningioma?
+The Science Is Strong

 The scientific evidence connecting Depo-Provera to meningioma brain tumors continues to grow stronger.
 Multiple peer-reviewed studies have established a significant association between prolonged use of the injectable contraceptive and the development of intracranial meningiomas.